-The web referral program turned out to be a huge success and one that has incredible learning value for other brands.
+The web referral program turned out to be a huge success and has incredible learning value for other brands.

-Results: The first month showed W Concept generating $20,000 in the form of new sales from their referral program, and has since continued to grow, helping them generate thousands of dollars in sales revenue.
+The first month showed W Concept generating $20,000 in new sales from their referral program and has since continued to grow, helping them generate thousands of dollars in sales revenue.

-What they did right: W Concept had one motto, “exposure, exposure, exposure!”
-They ensured that every single person who consumes their products knows about this program through multiple channels and marketing strategies, and that’s how they got thousands of people to take part in the campaign.
+W Concept had one motto, “exposure, exposure, exposure!”
+They ensured that every person who consumes their products knows about this program through multiple channels and marketing strategies, and that’s how they got thousands of people to participate in the campaign.

-A modern shaving brand, Harry’s is one of those companies that have made a name for themselves in the digital world through their incredible service.
+Harry’s is a modern shaving brand that has made a name for themselves in the digital world through their incredible service.